e-kwsm/InChI/INCHI-1-DOC/APIReference/InChI_API_Reference.md

 The current version of InChI Identifier is 1; the current stable version of the InChI software is 1.07Beta which replaces the previous version 1.06.

 InChI Software v.
-1.07Beta includes several additions and modifucations to previous versions; it is a combination of “bugfix release” and “feature release”.
+1.07Beta includes several additions and modifications to previous versions; it is a combination of “bugfix release” and “feature release”.

 The most important modifications are:
 \- added support of pseudoelement “Zz” atoms;